Siempre He Estado Aquí

 "Siempre He Estado Aquí" is song by Mexican pop group RBD.
 Written and produced by Colombian duo Cali y El Dandee, the song was released on 17 November 2020 by Universal Music as the band's comeback single.
 It was their first song in 11 years since "Para olvidarte de mí" was released in 2009.

 The track was used to promote their reunion show celebrating the re-release of the band's music on digital platforms and stores.
 Like the concert, the song features only four of the six original members: Anahí, Christian Chávez, Christopher von Uckermann and Maite Perroni.
 Bandmates Alfonso Herrera and Dulce María were not present due to personal reasons.
 The live version was released on 5 February 2021 as the lead single of its parent album.

-On 23 February 2023, with the intention of promoting the group's reunion and sixth tour, a new version of the song was released, under the title "S.H.E.A", with the newly recorded vocals of Dulce María.
+On 23 February 2023, with the intention of promoting the group's reunion and sixth tour, a new version of the song was released, under the title "S.H.E.A", with the added vocals of Dulce María.